spicetify/docs/docs/advanced-usage/custom-apps.md

 ### New Releases

 Aggregate all new releases from favorite artists, podcasts.
-Time range, release type, and other filters can be customized in config menu (in Profile menu, top right button with your user name).
+Time range, release type, and other filters can be customized in config menu (in Profile menu, top right button with your username).
 Date format is based on your locale code (BCP47).

 ![New Releases](https://i.imgur.com/MP9dTjt.png)